-Democrats Protest Health Care Bill With Late Night in the Senate
+Democrats Protest Health Care Bill Late Into The Night

 Many Senators drew harsh comparisons to the process of passing the Affordable Care Act eight years earlier, noting that nearly 50 bipartisan hearings had been held to workshop that bill, which ultimately included 150 Republican-proposed amendments.

 In their criticisms of the shrouded bill, many Senators employed impassioned stories of constituents who would be affected by cuts to Medicaid and other services.
-Vermont Sen. Tim Kaine, citing a meeting in which he said Trump's budget director Mick Mulvaney said that cutting programs like Medicaid would allow people to “get off these programs and back in charge of their own lives,” was unforgiving.
+Virginia Sen. Tim Kaine, citing a meeting in which he said Trump's budget director Mick Mulvaney said that cutting programs like Medicaid would allow people to “get off these programs and back in charge of their own lives,” was unforgiving.

 “What a cruel thought.
 That reads like something that a villain in a novel by Charles Dickens would say,” Kaine said.
 “So, what, we now tell a kid who loses the wheelchair that is partly paid for by Medicaid, ‘you’re now back in charge of your own life?’”